hmeng/the-gen-z-catechism/chapters/post-03.md

 ---
-layout: default
+layout: chapter
-title: "Post 03"
+title: "Post #3: What is God like?"
 ---
 # Post #3: What is God like?